Animism & Earth Reconnection

 Weekly sessions offer frameworks for relating with plants, animals, microbes, stones, weather, and spirits of place, while encouraging deep reflection on boundaries, consent, ancestral repair, and the lifelong work of cultural healing.
 We encourage you to read through the curriculum below—this offering is uniquely challenging to summarize in brief.

-12 pre-recorded lessons, each around 90min, also with guided practices
+12 pre-recorded lessons, each about 90min and with guided practices

-Long-term access to a dedicated community forum for peer connection
+Long-term access to a community forum for peer connection

-Unlimited access to all course materials so long as the internet machine lives
+Unlimited access to all course materials so long as the internet lasts

 Course Curriculum